MarcToussaint/robotic/README.md

 #see below how to enable bullet

-make -j1 initUbuntuPackages  # calls sudo apt-get install; you can always interrupt make -j4                     # builds libs and tests
+make -j1 installUbuntuAll  # calls sudo apt-get install; you can always interrupt make -j4                     # builds libs and tests

 source setupPython.sh